fables-tales/nemesis/spec.md

 * `email`: the user's email address.

-##POST /user/:userid
+##POST /user/:username

-Updates information about the user specified in the URL parameter `userid`.
+Updates information about the user specified in the URL parameter `username`.

 ####Parameters

 * `email` optional: the new email address for the user.
 * `password` optional: the new password for the user.
+* `first_name` optional: the new first name for the user.
+* `last_name` optional: the new last name for the user.

 ####Response code

-200 if the user is authenticated, otherwise 403.
+200 if the user is authenticated and can modify the user with userid, otherwise 403.

 ####Response body